Magnetar counterparts, kinematics and birth sites with HST and JWST

-In the left-hand panel of Figure \ref{fig:kages}, we plot $\tau_{\rm c}$ versus $\tau_{\rm k}$ for each case where a birth site has been identified.
-In every case the discrepancy is in the direction of the spin-down age underestimating the true age, with the exception of 1E\,2259.
-The mean shift (excluding 1E\,2259) is a factor of 4$\pm$1 increase over the characteristic age.
-In general, characteristic ages are not reliable because magnetar spin-down rates are known to vary, the magnetic field is not constant, and is known not to be a simple dipole \citep[e.g.][]{2009MNRAS.399L..44E}.
-Kinematic ages are therefore an independent way to determine magnetar and SNR ages simultaneously, ultimately constraining the physics governing the spin-down evolution of magnetars \citep[e.g.][]{2012ApJ...761...76T,2026arXiv260206615L}.
+Figure \ref{fig:kages} demonstrates the value of kinematic ages as an independent way to determine magnetar and SNR ages simultaneously, ultimately constraining the physics governing the spin-down evolution of magnetars \citep[e.g.][]{2012ApJ...761...76T,2026arXiv260206615L}.
 However, the kinematic ages are more uncertain than listed in Table \ref{tab:age} and shown in Figure \ref{fig:kages}, where the uncertainties are propagated solely from the proper motion uncertainties.
 In addition to this, there are the uncertainties of (i) where in the SNR or cluster the magnetar originated, which may not necessarily be the geometric centre as assumed and (ii) the reliability of the birth site association - we may be incorrectly assigning the birth site.
 In at least two cases (1RXSJ1708 and XTE J1810), there is a large discrepancy between the SNR age and kinematic age, which is challenging to explain and calls these associations into question.
-Furthermore, SGR\,1900 and SGR\,1806 have cluster associations, and there is a known bias against SNR detections in clusters (see the next subsection).
+Furthermore, SGR1900 and SGR1806 have cluster associations, and there is a known bias against SNR detections in clusters (see the next subsection).
 Therefore, the true birth site may be closer than the cluster centroids assumed for the kinematic ages.
-If we assume that these four objects have spurious kinematic ages and remove them from Figure \ref{fig:kages}, the mean shift reduces to a factor of 3$\pm$1, and the significance of the result is further reduced when the uncertainty in the point of origin within the SNR is considered (e.g. SGR\,1935 need not have originated at the geometric centre of SNR G57.2+08).
+If we assume that these four objects have spurious kinematic ages and remove them from Figure \ref{fig:kages}, the mean shift reduces to a factor of 3$\pm$1, and the significance of the result is further reduced when the uncertainty in the point of origin within the SNR is considered (e.g. SGR1935 need not have originated at the geometric centre of SNR G57.2+08).